Is the Master of Business Analytics and AI Strategy the next evolution of the MBA?

-What is an Executive Master of Business Administration?
+What is a Master of Business Analytics and Ai Strategy?

-There are several other considerations when deciding whether to study an EMBA vs an MBA, such as course material, career development, salary figures and lifestyle.
+There are several other considerations when deciding whether to study for an MBA, EMBA or a modern analytics-focused master’s, such as course material, career outcomes, salary potential, and lifestyle fit.

 Coursework and focus areas